-Total assets under management of the 26 AOA members totals $4.75 billion.
+Total assets under management of the 26 AOA members totals $4.75 trillion.

 The AOA is part of the Race to Zero Campaign, launched on World Environment Day (5th June 2020).
 The UNFCCC and COP26 global campaign – under the stewardship of the UN High Level Climate Champions for the UK and Chile – will rally real economy leaders to join the largest ever coalition of leaders – from countries, businesses, cities, regions, investors, and civil society – all committed to the same overarching goal: achieving net zero emissions by 2050 at the very latest.